neurobin/gccInstaller/README.md

 # GCC-INSTALLER

-Latest gcc and g++ compiler installer from official source code
+Latest gcc and g++ compiler installer from official source code (configured for 64 bit system for multiarch build)

 How To:
 -------